Target Span Detection for Implicit Harmful Content: TargetDetect: Baseline Model

 \section{TargetDetect: Baseline Model}

-We develop a baseline model \modelname that takes content $C$ and predicts the target spans $S$.
-The core architecture of \modelname is grounded in the sequence tagging framework, utilizing transformer encoders such as BERT and RoBERTa.
+We adopt an existing model architecture to train \shortdataname and evaluate it in in-domain and out-of-domain settings.
+We refer to this model as \modelname.
+It takes content $C$ and predicts the target spans $S$. \modelname is a sequence tagging framework, based on a pre-trained transformer-based encoder (e.g., BERT, RoBERTa, etc.).
 Each token within $C$ undergoes a classification process employing the BIO (Beginning, Inside, Outside) tagging scheme.
 This approach marks each token as the \emph{Beginning} of a target span, \emph{Inside} a span, or \emph{Outside} the spans of interest.
 By adopting this tagging strategy, we train a model and experiment with different encoders to identify all the target spans in content.
-The training process for \modelname involves minimizing the error between the model's predictions $S$ with the correct answers $G$ using cross-entropy loss defined as $L_{CE} = - \sum_{i=1}^N y_i \log p_i $. $y_i$ denotes the ground truth label for the $i$-th token in the BIO tagging scheme, and $p_i$ is the predicted probability that the $i$-th token is the beginning of, inside, or outside a target span.
+The training process for \modelname involves minimizing the error between the model's predictions $S$ with the correct answers $G$ using cross-entropy loss defined as $L_{CE} = - \sum_{i=1}^N y_i \log p_i $ where $y_i$ denotes the ground truth label for the $i$-th token in the BIO tagging scheme, and $p_i$ is the predicted probability that the $i$-th token is the beginning of, inside, or outside a target span.